sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/troubleshooting.md

 As of 3.20, Sourcegraph supports 6 authentication methods as listed in our [User authentication (SSO)](https://docs.sourcegraph.com/admin/auth) page, details about how to configure those methods should refer to the relevant document pages.

-Among these authentication methods, there are 4 of them that require Sourcegraph to send requests to the authentication provider, including GitHub OAuth, GitLab OAuth, OpenID Connect and SAML.
+Among these authentication methods, there are 4 that require Sourcegraph to send requests to the authentication provider, including GitHub OAuth, GitLab OAuth, OpenID Connect and SAML.

-If a GitHub OAuth is configured in Sourcegraph, users should be redirected to the GitHub instance (GitHub.com, GitHub Enterprise, etc.) for authorizing the Sourcegraph OAuth application upon sign in.
-Once the user is authenticated on the GitHub instance, then authorized the application, the GitHub instance should redirect the user straight back to the Sourcegraph instance but not anywhere else.
+If a GitHub OAuth method is configured in Sourcegraph, users should be redirected to the GitHub instance (GitHub.com, GitHub Enterprise, etc.) to authorize the Sourcegraph OAuth application upon sign in.
+Once the user is authenticated on the GitHub instance and has authorized the application, the GitHub instance should redirect the user directly back to the Sourcegraph instance.

-The reason is that such redirection contains critical and confidential information that Sourcegraph consumes (as an OAuth consumer), and information may be stripped or expired if there is a third-party getting in the way.
+This redirection contains critical and confidential information that Sourcegraph consumes (as an OAuth consumer), and information may be stripped or expired if there is a third-party in the way.

 Therefore, the **Callback URL/Single Sign On URL** is very important to get right on the authentication provider side.
 Here is an example of callback URL in a GitHub OAuth application settings: